Wolfenstein: The New Order

 On the PS4 the game is a silky smooth experience and proves that cross-generational games can offer both generations of console an excellent experience without sacrificing the experience on the more powerful next-gen hardware.

 There are more thoughtful moments that remind you that this isn't just a silly over-the top shooter and it is based on one of the darkest periods in recent history.
-The concentration camp mission, for example, serves as a stark reminder of the sheer barabarity of the Thrid Reich.
-The New Order is scattered with other moments that give a little bit of pause just to reflect on the slightly deeper implications of the Nazis willing WWII before plunging you back into the action.
+ONe mission set in a concentration camp serves as a stark reminder of the sheer barabarity of the Thrid Reich.
+The New Order is scattered with other moments that give a little bit of pause just to reflect on the slightly deeper implications of the Nazis wnning WWII before plunging you back into the action.

 Wolfenstein: The New Order is in places utterly ridiculous and yet manages to be so without being disrespectful to the historical matter on which the story is based or the legacy of the franchise.
 It also manages to prove wholeheartedly that there is room for a good old-fashioned single-player FPS romp in this brand new world of multiplayer-only shooters like Titanfall and Destiny.
 I just can't wait to see what MachineGames do next.